 Ever mindful of what others do for us we try, as a Life Boat, to let the community know what we do, how we operate, and also be involved in the life of the community.
 Much of this is done through the events mentioned above, but one area not yet covered is our involvement with the local church.
 Since our foundation, the local vicar, Faith Cully, has been a staunch supporter of the Boat.
 Praying for us each week, she even persuaded the Bishop of Plymouth to come and bless our first launch.
 Over the years the boat has helped in various church services, the scattering of ashes at sea, and even ‘doubling up as a camel’ in the Epiphany service earlier this year!
 At the end of October, Faith retired and moved back to her native Ireland.
 A huge crowd gathered in The Hope and Anchor to wish her ‘bon voyage’ and she was presented with a jacket making her an ‘honorary crew member’.
 Although she is gone, her spirit is still with us, and if we all demonstrate the ‘Faith’ that Faith showed, the future of the Life Boat is in good hands.

-Graham Phillips ( Chairman Hope Cove Life Boat )
+Chairman Hope Cove Life Boat

-All the above brought mention in local and regional newspapers, local radio and even BBC and ITV television sent crews to film the boat in action.
+Below are some links to mentions in local and regional newspapers, local radio and even BBC and ITV television sent crews to film the boat in action.
 Links to most of these items are below;